flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 I don't tend to give too much attention to accessories because they deviate from the main focus of the article, but there is one special case where Microsoft dedicated an obsessive amount of marketing effort.
 They were even convinced that 'gamepads are a thing of the past' and it's only a matter of time before this new product would eradicate current user interaction methods.

 Well, that didn't happen, but **Kinect** is still worthy of study.
-Released in November 2010 with huge fanfare, Kinect is a sensor bar (similar but not identical to the [Wii's sensor bar](`r ref("wii#next-gen-controllers")`), Kinect's 'competitor-slash-inspiration') that captures the user's position, movement and voice in an effort to provide control of the game without requiring any physical object in the user's hands.
+Released in November 2010 with huge fanfare, Kinect is a sensor bar (very different to the [Wii's sensor bar](`r ref("wii#next-gen-controllers")`), Kinect's 'competitor-slash-inspiration') that captures the user's position, movement and voice in an effort to provide control of the game without requiring any physical object in the user's hands.

 (ref:kinectcaption) The Kinect bar, released in November 2010 `r cite('photography-amos')`.